andreatitolo/11ty_blog/content/now/index.md

 ## Watching

 I am actively watching Silo, which started slowly but now I am really enjoying it (and the slow pace of a weekly episode).
 Less demanding but still highly enjoyable are Star Wars Visions (Season 2) and Vinland Saga (Season 2).
+I put on hold Mr. Robot, but I plan to restart watching it soon.

 ## Learning